Mexican Revolution: Prelude to revolution: Porfiriato and the 1910 election

 Liberal general and war veteran Porfirio Díaz came to the presidency of Mexico in 1876 and remained almost continuously in office until 1911 in an era now called Porfiriato.
 Coming to power after a coup to oppose the re-election of Sebastián Lerdo de Tejada, he could not run for re-election in 1880.
 His close ally, General Manuel González, was elected president (1880–1884).
 Díaz saw himself as indispensable, and after that interruption, he ran for the presidency again and served in office continuously until 1911.
-The constitution had been amended to allow unlimited presidential re-election.
+The constitution had been amended to allow unlimited presidential re-election in 1887 and 1890.
 During the Porfiriato, there were regular elections, widely considered sham exercises, marked by contentious irregularities.

-In his early years in the presidency, Díaz consolidated power by playing opposing factions against each other and by expanding the Rurales, a force of armed and mounted police directly under his control that seized land from local peasants.
+In his early years in the presidency, Díaz consolidated power by playing opposing parliamentary liberal factions against each other (later purging the dissenting Congress in 1886 after the 1884–1885 English debt crisis resistance) and by expanding the Rurales, a force of armed and mounted police directly under his control that seized land from local peasants.
 Peasants were forced to make futile attempts to win back their land through courts and petitions.
 By 1900, over ninety percent of Mexico's communal lands were sold, with an estimated 9.5 million peasants forced into the service of wealthy landowners or hacendados.
 Diaz rigged elections, arguing that only he knew what was best for his country, and he enforced his belief with a strong hand.
 "Order and Progress" were the watchwords of his rule.

 Díaz's presidency was characterized by the promotion of industry and the development of infrastructure by opening the country to foreign investment.
 Díaz suppressed opposition and promoted stability to reassure foreign investors.
 Farmers and peasants both complained of oppression and exploitation.
 The situation was further exacerbated by the drought that lasted from 1907 to 1909.
 The economy took a great leap during the Porfiriato, through the construction of factories, industries and infrastructure such as railroads and dams, as well as improving agriculture.
 Foreign investors bought large tracts of land to cultivate crops and range cattle for export.
 The cultivation of exportable goods such as coffee, tobacco, henequen for cordage, and sugar replaced the domestic production of wheat, corn and livestock that peasants had lived on.
 Wealth, political power and access to education were concentrated among a handful of elite landholding families mainly of European and mixed descent.
 These hacendados controlled vast swaths of the country through their huge estates (for example, the Terrazas had one estate in Sonora that alone comprised more than a million acres).
 Many Mexicans became landless peasants laboring on these vast estates or industrial workers toiling long hours for low wages.
 Foreign companies (mostly from the United Kingdom, France, and the U.S.) also exercised influence in Mexico.